Transformations of Data Example 1 illustrated the use of two-way ... | Channels for Pearson+

 1

-Understand the context of the problem: Two-way ANOVA (Analysis of Variance) is used to analyze the effects of two independent variables on a dependent variable.
-The question asks how multiplying each sample value by the same nonzero constant affects the results.
+Understand the concept of two-way ANOVA: Two-way ANOVA is used to analyze the effect of two independent categorical variables (factors) on a dependent continuous variable.
+It also examines the interaction between these two factors.

-Recall the key property of ANOVA: The F-statistic in ANOVA is based on the ratio of variances (mean square between groups divided by mean square within groups).
-Variance is proportional to the square of the data values, so scaling the data by a constant affects the variances.
+Recognize the structure of the data table: In the original format, the rows represent one factor (Factor A) and the columns represent another factor (Factor B).
+The cells contain the dependent variable values.

-Analyze the effect of multiplying by a constant: If each sample value is multiplied by a constant \( c \), the variance of the data is scaled by \( c^2 \).
-This means both the numerator (between-group variance) and denominator (within-group variance) of the F-statistic are scaled by \( c^2 \).
+Consider the transposed format: When the table is transposed, the roles of the row and column factors are swapped.
+Factor A becomes the column factor, and Factor B becomes the row factor.
+The dependent variable values remain unchanged.

 Verified video answer for a similar problem: